What’s new on Netflix? The latest films and TV shows to watch - TheNewsTrace

 Thursday 30th January: The Stranger

-Richard Armitage performs a household man who finds himself on a search to uncover the reality in regards to the folks closest to him on this drama based mostly on Harlan Coben’s novel.
+Richard Armitage performs a household man who finds himself on a search to uncover the reality concerning the folks closest to him on this drama based mostly on Harlan Coben’s novel.
 Jennifer Saunders and Siobhan Finneran additionally star.
 Watch on Netflix

 Wednesday 29th January: Subsequent in Trend

-Queer Eye’s Tan France groups up with mannequin and presenter Alexa Chung to host a contest to uncover the subsequent massive title in vogue.
+Queer Eye’s Tan France groups up with mannequin and presenter Alexa Chung to host a contest to uncover the subsequent large identify in trend.
 Watch on Netflix

 Tuesday 28th January: The Goop Lab with Gwyneth Paltrow

-The actress’s controversial web site Goop comes to life with this docu-series exploring concepts and pushing boundaries relating to wholesome residing.
-With all the pieces from leaping into freezing chilly water to the feminine orgasm, viewers are positive to discover a subject that intrigues… Watch on Netflix
+The actress’s controversial web site Goop comes to life with this docu-series exploring concepts and pushing boundaries relating to wholesome dwelling.
+With every little thing from leaping into freezing chilly water to the feminine orgasm, viewers are certain to discover a matter that intrigues… Watch on Netflix

 Monday 27th January: Phantom Thread

-Paul Thomas Anderson’s Oscar-nominated interval drama starring Daniel Day Lewis in his remaining movie function.
+Paul Thomas Anderson’s Oscar-nominated interval drama starring Daniel Day Lewis in his remaining movie position.
 Watch on Netflix

 Sunday 26th January: Vir Das: for India